facebook-devc-latam/oakbot-intro/README.md

 1) Navigate to the [following tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) to deploy your Bot Server to Heroku.

-2) Once you go through those steps, make sure to do the following APP_SECRET, PAGE_TOKEN, AND VALIDATION_TOKEN to your [config variables](https://devcenter.heroku.com/articles/config-vars).
+2) Once you go through those steps, make sure to do the following APP_SECRET, PAGE_ACCESS_TOKEN, AND VALIDATION_TOKEN to your [config variables](https://devcenter.heroku.com/articles/config-vars).

 3) You stopped running your instance of ngrok so that heroku can use the port